 The welted sole gives it a sleeker, less chunky look while still being lightly cushioned.
 Options for matte or polished finish.
 Sewn to prevent the upper from separating from the sole.
 Easy to slip on and off.
 No laces.

-The leather tends to be stiff at first, so needs more wearing in.
+The leather tends to be stiff at first, so needs some breaking in.

 A feminine take on a classic combat boot.
-Features a 1-inch platform and 4-inch chunky heel, yet the same cushioned sole for comfort.
+Features a 1" platform and 4" chunky heel, yet the same cushioned sole for comfort.
 Block heel makes it easy to balance.
 Slip and abrasion resistant.

 The boots tend to run large, and the clunkiness can be unwieldy.